-Among other things, at it’s presser, Electronic Arts broke out its Crysis 2, looking thoroughly heart-racing, Need for Speed: Hot Pursuit, EA Sports MMA, Bulletstorm for February 2011 and the obligatory motion control game EA Sports Active 2.
-You can watched the whole Electronic Arts press conference at G4.
+Among other things, at its presser, Electronic Arts broke out its Crysis 2, looking thoroughly heart-racing, Need for Speed: Hot Pursuit, EA Sports MMA, Bulletstorm for February 2011 and the obligatory motion control game EA Sports Active 2.
+You can watch the whole Electronic Arts press conference at G4.

-Without a doubt Nintendo take top podium, offering a brilliant and comprehensive line-up filled with classic franchises and a reportedly spectacular new platform (impressions of the Nintendo 3DS to come in the next couple of days) with yet more mind-imploding titles to back it up.
+Without a doubt Nintendo takes the top podium, offering a brilliant and comprehensive line-up filled with classic franchises and a reportedly spectacular new platform (impressions of the Nintendo 3DS to come in the next couple of days) with yet more mind-imploding titles to back it up.

 Most would agree that the philosophy behind Nintendo’s conference was admirable: Great gameplay experiences to utilise the technology and not just cold hardware.

-Gears of War-esque does a good job at describing this maelstrom of bullets explosions and robots if you add the description on steroids and a whole lot of Ritalin.
+Gears of War-style does a good job at describing this maelstrom of bullets explosions and robots if you add the description on steroids and a whole lot of Ritalin.
 Motion blur check, Slow motion check.
-Picture yourself sliding on your knees spraying bullets everywhere only to flip over a giant robot and dodge its rockets in mid air and you’ve got a pretty good picture of Vanquish.
-Some fairly standard controls and a smooth, bright graphical style and we’ve got the makings of one hectic, but stonking new shooter.
+Picture yourself sliding on your knees spraying bullets everywhere only to flip over a giant robot and dodge its rockets in mid-air and you’ve got a pretty good picture of Vanquish.
+Some fairly standard controls and a smooth, bright graphical style and we’ve got the makings of one hectic, but a stonking new shooter.

 Assassin’s Creed: Brotherhood